PattanAsifKhan/restaurant-frontend/README.md

 After running the app, you must enter the item name and quanity, none can be empty.

 If you want me to do redux integration and have a page that shows all orders made in a seperate page please let me know.
-I would love to do that as well
+I would love to do that as well.

+App is responsive upto 500px resultion, css work in progress for mobile resultions.

 ## Code scaffolding